inkris-apps/inkriptGuard/README.md

-Usage documentation for the `InkriptGuard`:

----

 # InkriptGuard

 InkriptGuard is an encryption library that utilizes AES-256-GCM for secure data encryption and decryption.
 It supports both binary and textual data, with preprocessing and reverse preprocessing for text data to add an extra layer of security.

-InkriptGuard is an encryption library that utilizes AES-256-GCM for secure data encryption and decryption.
-It supports both binary and textual data, with preprocessing and reverse preprocessing for text data to add an extra layer of security.

-> **Note:**
+The library is designed for server-side use and requires no external dependencies, making it lightweight and easy to integrate.

-> This library is intended for server-side use due to its reliance on the `fs` module for file system operations.
+> **Note:** This library is intended for server-side use due to its reliance on the `fs` module for file system operations.

+## Use Cases

+- **Secure Data Transmission**: Encrypt sensitive data before sending it over the network.
+- **Data Storage**: Encrypt data before saving it to disk to prevent unauthorized access.
+- **File Encryption**: Securely encrypt files for safe storage and transmission.
+- **Object Encryption**: Encrypt complex objects, ensuring all fields are secure.

+## Why InkriptGuard?

+- **AES-256-GCM Encryption**: Provides robust security with authenticated encryption.
+- **0 Dependencies**: Lightweight and fast with no external dependencies.
+- **Flexible Data Handling**: Encrypts and decrypts strings, numbers, objects, arrays, and files.
+- **Preprocessing for Extra Security**: Adds an additional layer of security by compressing and transforming text data.
+- **Beginner Friendly**: Easy to use with clear documentation and examples.

 ## Installation

 You can install the package via npm or yarn.
-Make sure you have the necessary dependencies.

 ### Using npm